SentinelFi/build_35_submission/readme.md

 ## SCF Build Tranche Deliverables

-*Note: Our development team is primarily based in the Seattle area, so we based our budget estimates on the lower end of salary data for two developers in the greater Seattle region, using figures from both [Levels.Fyi](https://www.levels.fyi/t/software-engineer/locations/greater-seattle-area) and [Glassdoor](https://www.glassdoor.com/Salaries/seattle-wa-software-engineer-salary-SRCH_IL.0,10_IM781_KO11,28.htm).*
+*Note: Our development team is primarily based in the Seattle area, so we based our budget estimates on the median estimates from [Glassdoor](https://www.glassdoor.com/Salaries/seattle-wa-software-engineer-salary-SRCH_IL.0,10_IM781_KO11,28.htm) for two developers in the greater Seattle region.*

 ### Tranche 1 – MVP *
 - **Total Budget:** $41,600